Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 * **Ban Appeal:** Submitted by users who are currently banned from the guild.
 Approving it unbans them.
 * **Join Application:** Submitted by users who are not yet in the guild.
 Approving it generates a one-time invite and DMs it to them.

-**Submit Channel:** If set, every new submission is posted to this channel.
+**Submit Channel:** If set, every new submission is posted to this channel, mentioning the submitter by name.
 A response containing image answers is posted as a gallery rather than an embed, and a response too long for one Discord message has the whole thing attached as a Markdown file alongside the summary.

+> The submitter mention identifies who responded but doesn't actually ping them - only the **Notify Role** mention (if set) sends a real notification.
+Forms using **Allow Anonymous** show "Submitted anonymously" instead, since there's no Discord identity to mention.
+{.is-info}

 **Notify Role:** If set, this role is pinged when a submission is posted to the Submit Channel.